Why pet owners are switching to online vet care with Dutch

 Is cat constipation an emergency?

 For the most part, you don’t have to worry if your cat is constipated.
 While cats who eat a healthy diet and get plenty of exercise shouldn’t get constipated, cat constipation is a fairly common issue.
 You can usually treat constipation by adjusting your cat’s diet and making sure they’re getting enough water for a few days.
-However, more extreme cases of constipation may require laxatives and other treatment.
+However, more extreme cases of constipation may require laxatives and other treatmenMedical conditions t.

 It’s important to note that cat constipation can become an emergency if left untreated.
 Constipation tends to get worse if you don't do anything about it, and your cat needs to defecate.
 If your cat hasn’t defecated in more than two or three days, you need to visit a veterinarian to for evaluation